 Ironically, astronomers unknowingly recognize the two different frames at work when it comes to routine calculations within the solar system.
 For example, when they plot the position of planets or moons within the solar system they use a tropical frame, which by definition excludes precession (Footnote 2) thus no precession adjustment is required or even considered.
 However, when the position of a star needs to be found you first find the object at a point in time (say J2000) and then add precession for each year that has passed since that point.
 Thus current ephemeris methods account for the two frames; precession is excluded when plotting objects within the solar system and included when plotting objects outside the solar system.

 The Lunar Cycle

 There are several different methods employed in measuring the timing of the Earth’s orbit around the Sun.
-A Tropical Year is defined as the annual interval from equinox to equinox, while a Sidereal Year is the time required for the Earth to re-align with the fixed stars.
+A Tropical Year is defined as the annual interval from equinox to equinox, while a Sidereal Year is a time required for the Earth to re-align with the fixed stars.
 The annual time delta between the two is approximately 20 minutes.
-Current LuniSolar theory dictates that the Tropical Year be slightly short of a complete orbit, and that the Sidereal Year be representative of a complete 360 degree trip around the sun.
-The 20 minute time interval is the temporal equivalent to the precession rate of 50.29 arc seconds annually.
+Current LuniSolar theory dictates that the Tropical Year be slightly short of a complete orbit and that the Sidereal Year be representative of a complete 360-degree trip around the sun.
+The 20-minute time interval is the temporal equivalent to the precession rate of 50.29 arc seconds annually.